Ski90Moo/OpenStudio_Measures_HEPLLC/lib/measures/replace_chiller_with_air_source_heat_pumps/README.md

 - The measure is compatible with OpenStudio 3.0.0 and later
 - Heat pump objects use default performance curves; you may need to adjust curves for specific equipment
-- The heating heat pump is added in parallel with the boiler, allowing for dual-fuel operation
+- The heating heat pump is added in series with the boiler, allowing for dual-fuel operation
 - All autosized components will be sized during the EnergyPlus simulation
 - The measure removes the entire condenser loop, including pumps and any other components